 Mitigate Risk for Your Organization by Partnering with a Retirement Plan Specialist

-Many businesses engage a retirement plan advisor with the understanding that, by doing so, they will be mitigating the risk associated with the selection and monitoring of their retirement plan investment option offerings.
+Many businesses engage a retirement plan advisor with the understanding that doing so will help mitigate the risks associated with the selection and monitoring of their retirement plan investment option offerings.

 If, for example, you believe that your organization is receiving investment recommendations from your advisor, you should ensure that this understanding is made clear, in writing, between the parties.
 You should also make clear that you expect the advisor to accept all related responsibilities and liability for the performance of this key plan support function.